vud531/kata-pencil-durability/README.md

 If you have NodeJS installed and ready on your machine, you can go ahead with the following steps:

-1. open up your terminal or CMD (you can `cd` to your own workspace directory if you prefer)
+1. Open up your terminal or CMD (you can `cd` to your own workspace directory if you prefer)
-2. within the cli, you can start typing `git clone https://github.com/vud531/kata-pencil-durability` to clone the solution repository
+2. Within the cli, you can start typing `git clone https://github.com/vud531/kata-pencil-durability` to clone the solution repository
-3. after that, you can type `cd kata-pencil-durability` to go to the solution directory
+3. After that, you can type `cd kata-pencil-durability` to go to the solution directory
-4. finally, you can type `npm test` to start testing the modules/classes with jest
+4. Finally, you can type `npm test` to start testing the modules/classes with jest

 You should now be able to view the test results in the terminal.